MatthewMarinets/ap_sc2_notes/playing_the_beta.md

   * `python -m pip uninstall -r reqs.txt` to uninstall everything in reqs.txt
   * `del reqs.txt` to delete the reqs.txt file

-## Details / other ways of running for technical users
-Some people have extra requirements for maintaining their system or running the code
-* If you're debugging, get set up with an IDE
-  * I recommend vscode with the pylance extension (Visual Studio Code, not the same as Visual Studio)
-  * Many developers use PyCharm, which is a Python-specific but high-quality IDE
-  * If you're more technical than I'd expect any reader of this guide to be, Vim and Emacs are also options
-  * For the love of god, do not use Visual Studio
-* If you need to keep your system Python libraries clean (ie don't want Archipelago 3rd party libraries interfering with other Python projects), you can use `python venv` to make a project-specific Python install

 ### [Deprecated] Dependency download failing with "can't find rust/cargo"
 This was a temporary problem caused by an update to a dependency library called `jellyfish` around Dec 2024.
 It should no longer be a problem.
 `jellyfish` uses Rust in addition to Python for some extra speed.
 It precompiles for a wide variety of operating systems and Python versions.
 As of 8 December 2024, a new version (1.1.2) came out, which does not yet have precompiled downloads for most versions of Python on Windows.
 1.1.0 has working downloads on Windows for Python 3.8 ~ 3.12, so you can run `pip install jellyfish==1.1.0` to install this version, then run `pip install -r requirements.txt` to install the remaining requirements, and you should be good to go.
 Note running `setup.py` when dependencies are partially installed won't work, as it may try to upgrade jellyfish as part of installing the other dependencies.
 Alternatively, you can install Cargo from the Rust foundation so pip will automatically build the library for your Python version and platform.